pharo-contributions/OSSubprocess/README.md

 Of course, the main disadvantage of the polling is the cost of it at the language level.
 The waiting on a semaphore (as with the `SIGCHLD`) has no cost.

 ##### Which waiting to use?
-If you are using pipes and you are not sure about how much the child process could write in the streams, then we recommend the polling approach (with `retrievingStreams:` with `true`).
+If you are using pipes (which is our recommendation) and you are not sure about how much the child process could write in the streams, then we recommend the polling approach (with `retrievingStreams:` with `true`).

 If you are using pipes and you know the process will not write much, then you can use both approaches.
 If you want to be sure 100% to never ever get a zombie or related problem, then we think the polling approach is a bit more reliable.
 If you can live with such a possibility, then maybe the `SIGCHLD` approach could work too.